djspiewak/emm/README.md

 ## SBT Setup

-As `Emm` is currently in rapid iteration and design, we are only releasing snapshots on an ad hoc basis to Bintray.
 If you want to use `Emm` in your project, adding the following SBT configuration will do the trick:

 ```sbt
 libraryDependencies += "com.codecommit" %% "emm-core" % EmmVersion